This post may contain affiliate links. Please see my disclosure policy for details.

 From then on, Harry became known as ‘The Boy Who Lived’ and his future would be inevitably entwined with Voldemort’s.

-This cottage really is the place that started it all and you can find the filming location to the right of Lacock Pottery.
+This Lacock Harry Potter filming location really is the place that started it all and you can find it to the right of Lacock Pottery.

 However, please keep in mind that this is a private house so be respectful of the residents here.
 There is even a ‘private’ sign now on the gate and high bushes which tells you all you need to know about how they feel!
 You can have a quick peek from the outside gate, but don’t be too nosy.